walterhiggins/ScriptCraft/docs/API-Reference.md

 ### Usage:

     var sounds = require('sounds');
-    sounds.play( self, sounds.VILLAGER_NO , 1, 0); // plays VILLAGER_NO sound at full volume and medium pitch
+    sounds.play( org.bukkit.Sound.VILLAGER_NO , self, 1, 0); // plays VILLAGER_NO sound at full volume and medium pitch
-    sounds.play( self, sounds.VILLAGER_NO );       // same as previous statement
+    sounds.play( org.bukkit.Sound.VILLAGER_NO , self );       // same as previous statement

 The play() function takes either a Location object or any object which has a location.
 The volume parameter is in the range 0 to 1 and the pitch parameter is in the range 0 to 4.

+In addition, a play function is provided for each possible sound using the following rules:

+1. The sound is converted from ALL_CAPS_UNDERSCORE to camelCase so for example there is a sounds.villagerNo() function which will play the VILLAGER_NO sound.
+2. Each such function can take 3 parameters: location (which can be either an actual Location object or an object which has a location), volume and pitch
+3. Or... each such function can be called without parameters meaning the sound will be played for all online players to hear.

+    sounds.villagerNo(self, 1, 0); // plays VILLAGER_NO sound at full volume and medium pitch at invoker's location

+    sounds.villagerNo(); // plays VILLAGER_NO sound for all players online.

+These methods are provided for convenience to help beginners explore sounds using TAB completion.
 String class extensions
 -----------------------
 The following chat-formatting methods are added to the javascript String class..